ph7klw76/Advanced_Computational_Methods/README.md

 ## To learn Quantum Machine Learning, follow the steps below:

-## Problem and Solution of PennyLane Tutorials
+## Problems and Solutions of PennyLane Tutorials